moov2/Orchard.ActiveDirectoryContactLookup/README.md

 2. Install the module into your instance of Orchard follow the instructions for [installing a module from your local computer](https://github.com/OrchardCMS/OrchardDoc/blob/master/Documentation/Installing-and-upgrading-modules.markdown#installing-a-module-from-your-local-computer).

-3. Once installed and enabled, go to the **Active Directory** section (link is sub option in the **Settings** menu option) and enter your active directory connection settings.
+3. Once installed and enabled, go to the **Active Directory** section (link is sub option in the **Settings** menu option) and enter your active directory connection settings (see http://serverfault.com/questions/130543/how-can-i-figure-out-my-ldap-connection-string#130556 for a good explanation of AD connection strings).
 Upon saving a check will be made to see if a connection can be established, with a warning being provided if not.

 4. That's it!
 You can now search the contacts inside the active directory in the **Active Directory Contacts** section in the Admin dashboard, or go to **/ContactDirectory** on your website.